ellipsis-drive/arcgisjs-package/README.md

 #### EllipsisVectorLayer methods and fields

-1. Call `getArcgisjsLayer()` to get the arcgisjs layer that is generated
+1. Call `addTo()` with view and index as parameters to add the layer to the map.
 2. Set the following fields to their corresponding import from the arcgisjs library.
    - `EllipsisVectorLayer.GraphicsLayer`,
    - `EllipsisVectorLayer.Graphic`,